 Stunning Chomolhari Base Camp Trek starting point is from Paro trail pass through Yak- Herders and to the base camp of Mt.
 Chomolhari of Northern Bhutan.
 Mountain Chomolhari (7,320 meters) is holy mountain “Mountain of the Goddess” which is off-limits to climb.
 As per the mythology it is believed to be the abode of one of the five sisters of Long Life- Five Tsheringma Sister who is bound by a solemn promise of Guru Padmasambhava to protect the land and faith of Buddhist religion along with local people.
 The trail passes through into the remote area of LingshiDzong which guarded the borderline with Tibet.
 The trail offers fascinating views of mountains, glaciers, stunning forest and alpine pasture land.
 Journey to Mount Chomolhari begins from Drugkyel Dzong which used to be an ancient fortress cum monastery which lies in ruins.

 Normally the maximum altitude is 4,900 meters on this trek.
 The trail passes through farmlands, forest, unique landscape, juniper and rhododendron which leads towards Jangothang base camp of Chomolhari.
 We will proceed towards the twin lakes of Tsho Phu and ascend to Bonte La (4890 m) which offers a magnificent view of mountains like Chomolhari, JitchuDraake, and Tsheringkhang besides stunning Snow-capped mountain vista, it is enriched with different kinds of flora.
 The wild animal like Blue Sheep & Snow leopard can be encounter during the trek.
 Therefore it has a great variety of Bhutanese landscape which is wonderful.
 Beside this, it is pristine trekking areas in the entire Himalayas.
-The trek often lead to beautiful villages, farmland, forest and to high alpine pasture land.
+The trek often leads to beautiful villages, farmland, forest and to high alpine pasture land.
 We cross over the Thombu La Pass and join the original route near Jigme Dorje National Park ending our trek from where we started.
 This trekking is filled with the blend of adventure, culture, traditions, enchanting Himalayas which allows participants to witness trekking wilderness and enjoy the beauty of nature.